gustavNdamukong/DGZ_Uploader/README.md

     The move() method does the uploading, and it is where you specify whether to resize your images and whether to rename or overwrite duplicate copies of the images.
 It therefore takes two arguments;
+        a) An optional string $modify which can contain one of three values;
+            i) 'original': whether to upload the file as it is ('original'), ii) 'original-allow': whether to upload the file as is and perform no size or file type checks, iii) 'resize': whether to upload the file and resize it.

-        a) An optional string $modify which specifies whether to upload the image as it is ('original') or to resize it ('resize').
-By default, this is set to 'original'.
-So, this DGZ_Uploader package is designed to not resize your images unless you tell it to.
+            By default, $modify is set to 'original'.
+So, this DGZ_Uploader package is designed to not resize your images unless you tell it to, though it will check that the file conforms to the specified file size and MIME type allowed by the application.

         b) An optional Boolean $overwrite which specifies whether to delete a previous copy of the same file if one is found, or rename the new one and keep both files.